Louiskovski/SuperMarioGalaxy_BlenderCameraPlugin/README.md

 # Super Mario Galaxy - Blender Camera Plugin
 Blender plugin with useful functions for *Super Mario Galaxy 2* cameras like copying a camera as code to paste into [LaunchCamPlus](https://github.com/SuperHackio/LaunchCamPlus) (version 2.5.0.0).

-Currently only for the commonly used *XY PARA* type.
+Currently only for the *XY PARA* and *POINT FIX* type.

-Planned for new versions are among others the types *POINT FIX* and *TOWER* as well as the possibility to copy cameras from LaunchCamPlus into Blender.
+Planned for new versions are among others the type *TOWER* and *2D SLIDE* as well as the possibility to copy cameras from LaunchCamPlus into Blender.